-When using this problem, about half of the student teams either discovered the elevated water tank concept or were able to figure it out via well-posed questions to the instructor.
+When using this problem, about half of the student teams either discovered the elevated water tank concept or were able to figure it out via well-posed questions for the instructor.
 Note here that the instructor will need to jump back-and-forth between playing the role of Uncle Mort and the instructor.
 In other words, the instructor should guide the student to create value for others; it is not expected that they have enough real-world experience to find some of these "Easter eggs."
 For the students who did not discover the optimum solution, a review/reflection session concerning the solution alternatives solicited a few groans of surprise; they will not soon forget the lesson learned.
-Note that students excluding an elevated water tank will still fulfill the technical learning objectives and should perhaps receive full credit for the project.
-Those students which discovered the unexpected opportunity and/or created extraordinary value can receive bonus points.

-3.2.
-Other Ideas for Incorporating Discovery, Opportunity Recognition, and Value Creation into PBL Assignments
+3.2 Other Ideas for Incorporating Discovery, Opportunity Recognition, and Value Creation into PBL Assignments

 Of course there are many projects available that can use a real stakeholder/customer and not an imaginary person such as Uncle Mortimer.
 There are plenty of real world problems throughout industry wherein the actual customer can be contacted.
-For the cases presented in this paper, the author has used the same customer (Uncle Mort) for eight EML assignments (and counting) over the past four years.
+For the cases presented in this paper, the author has used the same customer (Uncle Mort) for six EML assignments (and counting) over the past four years.
 He has found that this has created some "excitement" among the students within the college.
 Uncle Mort is beginning to "show up" in senior design projects and is anticipated by students enrolling in fluid mechanics courses.
 (What new thing is Uncle Mort up to now?)
 In addition, students in the senior-level fluids laboratory course (taken about one year after fluid mechanics) are creating problems for the fluid mechanics instructor to use.
 They are displaying an interest in the entrepreneurial mind.
 Of course, Uncle Mort is meant to be humorous and has taken on quite a detailed personality at this point.
 If the students are enjoying the setting, they are better situated to learn.
 In essence, it may be worthwhile to create your own reoccurring customer.
-(As another example, some instructors have "created" a non-profit benevolent foundation to solve societal problems.)